michaelcuneo/selfie-app/README.md

 # selfie-app
 #

-To setup a brand new Raspberry Pi from scratch.
+**To setup a brand new Raspberry Pi from scratch.**

-Prerequisites run from anywhere...
+Prerequisites.

+- libcups2-dev
+- libcupsimage2-dev
+- g++
+- cups
+- cups-client
+- lpr
+- inotify-tools
+- any printer.

+** Before I get to writing a lovely script to install and set all this up automatically, just do the following. **

+__ FROM ANYWHERE __

 sudo apt-get update
 sudo apt-get upgrade